gshipley/enterprise_training/EnterpriseManual.md

 	# cat /root/.ssh/rsync_id_rsa.pub >> /root/.ssh/authorized_keys
 	# rm -f /root/.ssh/rsync_id_rsa.pub

-Now that our key has been copied from our broker application host to our node host, let’s verify that is copied correctly and was added to the authorized_keys file.
+Now that our key has been copied from our broker application host to our node host, let's verify that is copied correctly and was added to the authorized_keys file.
 Once you issue the following command, you should be authenticated to the node host without having to specify the root user password.

 **Note: Execute the following on the broker host.**